Discovery and Intuitive Wayfinding on the Road

 I'm leading design for both mobile and desktop experiences.

-I owned the mobile companion app and major portions of the desktop planning flow, including onboarding, itinerary editing, and post-booking adjustments.
-Much of the design process involved translating abstract ideas (“a fun, map-based onboarding,” “an immersive trip editor”) into tangible flows users could understand.
+I own the mobile companion app and major portions of the desktop planning flow, including onboarding, itinerary editing, and post-booking adjustments.
+Much of the design process involves translating abstract ideas (“a fun, map-based onboarding,” “an immersive trip editor”) into tangible flows users can understand.

 CHALLENGES